 That kinda amateur shit happened a lot back then and even more in the 90’s when all sorts of people showed up to “mosh.”
 Yeah I mentioned Whitey earlier, if my turning this into a race thing rubs you the wrong way perhaps you should fuckin relax and learn to dance or else don’t go to places where people dance and just stay at home listening to your Flotsam and Jetsam records.
 Can’t believe I still yearn for the days when metal and punk were bitter rivals.
 Nothing could be more irrelevant.
 Although this blog is exploring the depths of irrelevancy in ways I never imagined possible.

 Speaking as someone who used to live and die for hardcore punk, also I should mention I’m bored to tears by most of what passes for punk or metal lately and all I listen to is jazz, hip hop, and R&B so I’m gonna completely generalize and probably miss the mark completely here: punk and metal are no longer a threat if they ever were a threat to begin with.
 Somhow over time metal actually became more intelligent and in someways more realistic than punk, whereas punk today has devolved into a mindless display of token tantrums and shock tactics with no redeeming value.
 Both genres are a limpwristed parody of “hard rock” a mere lilywhite stomping ground for white boy blues mediocrity.
 And Black Metal?
-C’mon man, only a bunch of white people with nothing better to do could come up with suck a load of horseshit.
+C’mon man, only a bunch of white people with nothing better to do could come up with such a load of horseshit.
 Or should I say norseshit.
-Ok I’m still a big fan of Melechesh so sue me!
+Ok I'll admit I’m still a big fan of Melechesh, so sue me!

 I should also share a story of a time when my adolescent tough guy wannabe hero posturing got me in a situation with the violent guy in the pit which completely backfired.
 It was at a shitty show that could have only happened in the 90’s.
 Ministry was at the height of their popularity but on a downward slide when they played the Hard Rock with Jesus Lizard.
 I went with a few friends and we all quartered a dose.
 Nothing too heavy, right?
-I showed up just as the acid was coming on and these big fat biker looking dudes are standing in the middle of the pit pushing people.
-Somehow I seemed to know a bunch of people at this show so I figure what the fuck and I kick the fatter of the two biker dudes fucking hard in his ass.
+I showed up just as the acid was coming on and these big fat biker douches are standing in the middle of the pit pushing people around.
+Somehow I seemed to know a bunch of people at this show so I figure what the fuck and I kick the fattest of the two bikers fucking hard in his ass.
 Well for being a lard ass he sure was quick.
 He immediately turned and grabbed me by the throat.
 Shaking me up and down.
 I shit my pants a little as the whole concert watched me getting choked.
 He let go and I slunk away.
 Thanks friends.
 I’ve said it before and I’ll say it again the 90’s was the worst time ever for popular music.
 I’d say it was the worst time for unity as well but I don’t think unity has ever had it so good to begin with.
 Let's face it unity only happens when everyone’s got it so bad they don’t have anything else to turn to.
 Maybe we should wish for more bad times to speed up this craaazy revolution I keep hearing about?

 Anyway.
 Moshed Potatoes.
 Coulda swore I saw them play the worst show I ever saw at the Elks Lodge in Henderson.
 Maybe I’m getting my shitty shows confused here, but I seem to recall them playing with Caustic Resin or maybe it was Nasal Sex?
-Caustic Resin was the worst touring band I saw in the late 80’s beating out Nasal Sex by the slightest of margins as the dumbest shit ever foisted upon a viewing public.
+Caustic Resin was the worst touring band I saw in the late 80’s beating out Nasal Sex by the slightest of margins as the dumbest shit ever foisted upon a listening public.
 And if I’m not mistaken, which I probably am, Moshed Potatoes opened the show.
 Maybe I came late to that show because I don’t remember anything about M.P. aside from hating their name.

 I was contacted by Omar the singer of MP a few months ago.
 He was psyched to hear some of the old KUNV broadcasts I’ve shared here and he asked me to add their demos to the list of oldy moldy downloads available at your click.
 I never heard their demo back in the day.
 So I gave it a listen after drinking a six pack.

 Omar mentioned that MP had recorded some of these songs as a part of a compilation that was planned to be released by the somewhat shady organization known as the Las Vegas Alternative Music Co-op.
 Somehow no money ever surfaced from the LVAMC to complete the pressing of the record, hence my insistence that they were a shady organization.
 And I’ve heard that from several sources.
-Anyway in our correspondance Omar from Moshed Potatoes seemed to indicate that he and his buddies were hoping to release these tracks and other tracks from You Damn Skippy, and some other bands from the time who might be better left forgotten.
+Anyway in our correspondance Omar seemed to indicate that he and his buddies were hoping to release these tracks and other tracks from You Damn Skippy, and some other bands from the time who might be better left forgotten.
 Not sure who will buy a record like that but maybe I’m just being cynical?

-The Moshed Potaotes demo shows displays fairly competent hardcore but it does have an east coast slant to it which is something I’m not real particular towards.
+The Moshed Potaotes demo displays fairly competent 80's hardcore but it does have an east coast slant to it which is something I’m not real particular towards.
 Simple lyrics that ask few questions and provide no answers so they got that going for them.
 Moshed Potatoes urges you to “be yourself” and “be cool.”
 So long as you are not a “fucking liar!” which is something for which all angst ridden teenagers can relate.
 Buzzsaw guitars and straightforward drumming mean you’ll never confuse this with crossover metal shit.
 And the liberal use of the f word (fuck) is the sure sign that we got a punk band up in here.
 And they top it off with a cover of Henry Garfield’s original name, I mean original band State of Alert.
 And if you got that reference then you are a real stickler for details.